Skip to main content

 Sign in using a separate browser

-2. If MFA doesn’t work, return to the previous browser where you are still logged in and try to configure MFA again.
+You should need the MFA code to log in.
+If MFA doesn’t work, return to the previous browser where you are still logged in and try to configure MFA again.

 For more information please read the AWS User Guide